INFORMATION FOR PARENTS

 The School Board members are responsible for the administration of the school.
 The Board is made up of four elected members and the Principal.
 The Board meets monthly at school.

-“BRAIN FOOD” BREAKS
+“BRAIN FOOD” / "MUNCH CRUNCH" BREAKS

 BUSES